 Remember that a single electric provider may have a number of different plans for you to choose from, and that these change from area to area.
-You don’t like options A, B, and C, but maybe D is perfect.
+You do not like options A, B, and C, but maybe D is perfect.
 Make sure you investigate all of a company’s plans before you rule it out from your search.

 The most important thing that you will want to look for in order to lower your electric bill is a lower electric supply rate than you are currently paying through your utility (or your current retail electricity provider).
 What the utility charges you is called the “Price-to-Compare”, and this can be found on your most recent electric bill under “Generation Charges” or “Supply Charges”.
 The rate will be expressed in cents per kilowatt hour (kWh), and may appear something like 8.945 cents/kWh.